MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 1. In [AI Studio](https://ai.azure.com), go to your project and select **Settings** from the left pane.
 1. Select **Connected resources**.
-1. For each resource, select the **AI Services** or **Azure OpenAI** in the connected resources list to open the resource details page.
-Then select the Resource name again in the **Connection Details** page, which opens the resource in the Azure portal.
+1. Select the **AI Services** or **Azure OpenAI** name in the connected resources list to open the resource details page.
+Then select the resource name again in the **Connection Details** page, which opens the resource in the Azure portal.

 Specify the access control in the Azure portal: